 GUIDELINES:

-- CRAFT Creative Nonfiction submissions are open to all writers.
+- Longform creative nonfiction submissions are open to all writers.

-- We accept longform creative nonfiction only in this category; please, no academic work (we have a separate category for Critical Writing & Interviews).
+- We accept longform creative nonfiction only in this category; please, no academic work (we have a separate category for critical writing and interviews).

 - International submissions are allowed.

-- We review literary nonfiction, but are open to a variety of genres and styles including memoir, lyric essays, personal essays, narrative nonfiction, speculative creative nonfiction, and experimental prose—our only requirement is that you show excellence in your craft.
+- We review literary nonfiction, but are open to a variety of genres and styles including memoir, lyric essays, personal essays, narrative nonfiction, speculative creative nonfiction, and experimental prose.

 - We do consider reprints, though we are unable to pay for these pieces.